keyurahuja/i-squared/README.md

 There are around 2500 prompts on 50 cutting edge topics at the moment...will add more over time.

 ## 🚀 About Me
 I'm Keyur Ahuja, an author and entrepreneur.
-I have written 2 books and launched 10 startups till now.
+I love writing books and building startups.
 You can learn more by visiting my profile.

 ## 🔗 Links